25 Species That Have Made Amazing Comebacks

 Native to three of California’s Channel Islands, this omnivorous, 4-inch reptile was granted federal protection under the Endangered Species Act in 1977.
 The designation couldn’t have come at a better time, as introduced goats and pigs were decimating the night lizard’s wild habitat in those days.
 But now that wild plants have been reestablished under FWS guidance, more than 21 million of the reptiles are believed to be living on the islands.

 Let’s clear something up: The famous grizzly bear technically isn’t its own species.
-Instead, it is a North American subspecies of the brown bear (Ursus arctos), which also lives in Eurasia.
+Instead, it’s a North American subspecies of the brown bear (Ursus arctos), which also lives in Eurasia.
 Still, grizzlies are worth mentioning here because of just how far they’ve come within the confines of Yellowstone National Park.
 In 1975, there were only 136 of them living inside the park.
-Today, approximately 700 of them call the place home.
-In 2018, the FWS delisted the Greater Yellowstone population grizzlies from Endangered Species Act protection, but reinstated them in July 2019 as "threatened" to comply with a Montana court ruling.
+Today, approximately 1063 of them call the area home.
+In 2017, the FWS delisted the Greater Yellowstone population grizzlies from Endangered Species Act protection, but reinstated them in 2018 as “threatened“ to comply with a Montana court ruling.

 There are a few different subspecies of wild horse, all of which are endangered.
-One variant is the Przewalski's horse (Equus ferus perzewalskii) from Mongolia.
+One variant is the Przewalski’s horse (Equus ferus perzewalskii) from Mongolia.
 It completely vanished from that nation during the 1950s, but by then assorted zoos around the world had started breeding them.
-From 1992 to 2004, some 90 captive-born horses were released into Mongolia.
-They thrived and around 300 are living in their native habitat today, while other populations have been successfully introduced in Hungary and Russia (including in the Chernobyl exclusion zone).
+From 1992 to 2004, some 90 captive-born horses were released into Mongolia, where they thrived.
+Other populations have been successfully introduced in Hungary and Russia (including in the Chernobyl exclusion zone); there are about 1400 of the horses alive today.

-No one knows how many hundreds of millions [PDF] of these buck-toothed rodents were living on the continent before European fur traders showed up.
+According to some estimates, there were hundreds of millions of these buck-toothed rodents living on North America before European fur traders showed up.
 But after two centuries of over-trapping, spurred by the lucrative pelt trade, the number of North American beavers had shrunk to an abysmal 100,000 in 1900.
 Their fortunes reversed when restocking programs were implemented in the U.S. and Canada.
 Nowadays, somewhere between 10 and 15 million beavers live in those countries.
-Thanks to beaver's amazing landscaping talents, many property owners have come to see them (unfairly) as pests.
+Thanks to beaver’s amazing landscaping talents, many property owners have come to see them (unfairly) as pests.

 Rodrigues Island in the Indian Ocean once gave biologists a chance to raise the (near) dead.
 This landmass is the home of a small tree with star-shaped flowers called the café marron.
 It was thought that the plant had long since died out when a single specimen was found by a schoolboy named Hedley Manan in 1980.
 As the only surviving member of its species known to humankind, that lone plant assumed paramount importance.
 Cuttings from the isolated café marron were used to grow new trees at England’s Royal Botanical Gardens at Kew.
 Right now, there are more than 50 of these plants—and all of them can have their ancestry traced straight back to that one holdout tree.